Need I say more?

 People bemoan it, complain, trudge through the ordinary, until they find one person who turns it all around, maybe forever.

 I hear and read about so many people who have just given up.
 Women who say they are finished with men.
 Men who have decided to live without women.
-It’s sad.
-For my part, I’d rather be in the middle of the fray and living than sat on the outside stagnating.
+It can feel overwhelming.
+But it’s better to be in the middle of the fray and living than sat on the outside stagnating.

 It takes a bit of faith (a phrase I never thought I’d say).
 But not faith in the universe, or some other silly mystical energy.
 Just faith that it’s still worth showing up and putting in the effort.